microsoft/language-server-protocol/_specifications/specification-3-15.md

 /**
  * The parameters of a Workspace Symbol Request.
  */
-interface WorkspaceSymbolParams {
+interface WorkspaceSymbolParams extends WorkDoneProgressParams, PartialResultParams {
 	/**
-	 * A non-empty query string
+	 * A query string to filter symbols by.
+Clients may send an empty
+	 * string here to request all symbols.
 	 */
 	query: string;
 }